 2003 Start of operations at Afore Azteca, a retirement fund manager.
 Launch of the "Azteca Entrepreneur" program.
 2004 Italika starts operations.
 Seguros Azteca starts operations.
 2005 Elektra Stores and Banco Azteca begin operations in Panama.
 2006 First edition of the "Donativo Hormiga" (every little bit helps) program, chan- neling donations to various charitable organizations.
-2007 Banco Azteca begins operating in Guatemala with 75 points of sale and nationwide coverage.
+2007 Banco Azteca begins operating in Guatemala with 75 points of sale and na- tionwide coverage.
 Banco Azteca starts operations in Honduras.
 Banco Azteca starts operations in Peru.
 Startup of Ensamblika, Italika's assembly plant.
 2008 Creation of the Energy and Environment Area of Grupo Salinas, to make the energetic consume efficient and scale the environmental impact.
-Creation of Fundación Azteca Guatemala, in order to provide social projects to the most vulnerable groups in the country.
+Creation of Fundación Azteca Guatemala , in order to provide social projects to the most vulnerable groups in the country.
 Banco Azteca is recognized as one of the 20 best companies in Mexico in terms of its technological innovations, according to Information Week.
 Banco Azteca begins operations in El Salvador.
 2009 Launch of Limpiemos Nuestro México (Let's Clean Up Our Mexico) campaign, in which 1,055,00 volunteers participate, gathered in 20,000 brigades to collect and separate 3,500 metric tons of trash.
-Launch of the Orquestas Sinfónicas y Coros Esperanza Azteca , a social - musical program that works to improve the lives of needy children and youth through music.
-Creation of the Energy Management System (SIGEN).
-2010 Grupo Salinas is awarded the National Electrical Energy Savings Prize for its programs to reduce energy consumption.
+Launch of the Orquestas Sinfónicas y Coros Esperanza Azteca, a social-musica program that works to improve the lives of needy children and youth through music.
+Creation of the Energy Management System (SIGEN) for the carbon footprint measurement 2010 Grupo Salinas is awarded the 2010 National Electrical Energy Savings Prize.
 2011 Expansion of Italika's distribution network in Mexico through new channels, like stores and prestigious supermarkets.
-2012 Opening of Punto Casa de Bolsa, a brokerage firm with the highest standards of client security and efficiency.
-Grupo Salinas begins using renewable wind energy.
+Opening of Punto Casa de Bolsa, a brokerage firm with the highest standards of client security and efficiency.
+2012 Grupo Salinas begins using renewable wind energy.
+Beginning of the first Movimiento Azteca Locales , which seeks to support 32 different causes throughout the country, once a year.